MLS Cup 2018: Post-match

 Atlanta United FC became the 13th club to win the MLS Cup, and only the second team in the city to win a major professional sports championship.
-The other sports title for Atlanta was won by the Atlanta Braves in the 1995 World Series.
+The other sports title for Atlanta at the time was won by the Atlanta Braves in the 1995 World Series.
 It was also the city's second soccer championship, following the North American Soccer League title won by the Atlanta Chiefs at Atlanta Stadium in 1968.
 Atlanta were the second-youngest franchise to win an MLS Cup, following the Chicago Fire's 1998 title in their first season.
 The match's announced attendance of 73,019 spectators set a new MLS Cup record, surpassing MLS Cup 2002 in New England.
 Super Bowl LIII, held two months later at Mercedes-Benz Stadium, drew 3,000 less attendees than the MLS Cup final due to the use of a different seating configuration.
 The Georgia World Congress Center Authority later reported that attendance figure for the match was 69,004, lower than the ticket distribution figure given earlier.

 A 1 mi victory parade was held two days later in Downtown Atlanta, with an estimated crowd of 15,000 following the team bus from the Georgia Aquarium to Centennial Olympic Park and a rally outside Mercedes-Benz Stadium.
 The rally included speeches from Arthur Blank, Georgia governor Nathan Deal, and Atlanta mayor Keisha Lance Bottoms, and culminated in outgoing coach Gerardo Martino hammering in the team's ceremonial golden spike.
 Several players celebrated after the parade with a party at the Magic City strip club in Atlanta, where they brought the cup onstage.

 As MLS Cup winners, Atlanta United FC qualified for the 2019 CONCACAF Champions League.
 The team had already qualified based on aggregate points for the 2017 and 2018 seasons and its original berth was transferred to the New York Red Bulls, who finished as runners-up in the aggregate table.
 Atlanta hosted the 2019 Campeones Cup in August against Club América, the winner of the Mexican Campeón de Campeones.
 They defeated Club América 3–2, becoming the first MLS team to win the Campeones Cup and the first American team to defeat a Liga MX club in a competition final since 1998.
 Atlanta also qualified for the 2019 MLS Cup Playoffs, but were eliminated in the Eastern Conference Final by Toronto FC.